repnz/ReversingMinesweeper/README.md

 After I finished the project, I compared the source code from my reversing to the leaked source, you can see it's almost identical, so yay.

-## Legal issues?

-I don't think someone cares about it..
-Anyway I don't know enough about the legal issues this might cause, If someone sees any problem talk with me.